 As limited numbers are allow at each cellar door, bookings are essential if you wish to taste at a particular vineyard.
 We have always made bookings for our groups however these were usually made on the morning of the tour after we got an idea what type of wines people were interested in.
 Now, it really should be done about a week in advance to secure a place at a suitable time.
 If you miss your time slot, then it’s tough luck!
 Often we must pay the tasting fee in advance too.

 There isn’t much demand for Sydney siders to join a day trip from Sydney.
 It’s a wonderful idea!
 However people generally don’t think about being a tourist in their own backyard.
 So rather than public group tours, there is a big shift towards private group tours.
 Friends/families/colleagues organising a tour together.

-Covid in The Hunter Valley, as it is everywhere, resulted in social distancing being encouraged.
+Due to Covid in The Hunter Valley, social distancing being encouraged.
 Along with QR codes to scan and register, all the precautions you find at most cafes and restaurants in Sydney.
 At the moment, people are fairly relaxed about it compared to a few months ago.
-Hands are now being shaken again, and chatting to strangers (within a metre) is also now common.
+People are beginning to shake hands again and chatting to strangers within 1.5m is also common.